tmalesinski/mk51fx2500re/doc/instructions.md

 (bit 0 is the least significant one).
 The fields of an instruction word are:

-* d - the number of a serial register to operate on (some instructions can additionally access registers R0 and R1.
+* `ddd` - the number of a serial register to operate on (some instructions can additionally access registers R0 and R1.
-* o - 5-bit operation code, includes most of the information on the type of an operation that the instruction performs.
+* `ooooo` - 5-bit operation code, includes most of the information on the type of an operation that the instruction performs.
-* f - 4-bit field code, defining the range of digits in a serial register to operate on.
+* `ffff` - 4-bit field code, defining the range of digits in a serial register to operate on.
-* i - the immediate (constant) operand of an instruction or the row part of the address of the next instruction.
+* `iiii` - the immediate (constant) operand of an instruction or the row part of the address of the next instruction.
-* c - the less significant column bits of the address of the next instruction.
+* `ccc` - the less significant column bits of the address of the next instruction.
-* C - the more significant column bits of the address of the next instruction.
+* `CCC` - the more significant column bits of the address of the next instruction.

 ## Address format